Skip to main content

 Verdict

-Mondly let me have one of the longest chats I've had with a chatbot, but it was also one of the least satisfying.
-I couldn't always go off script, none of my mistakes were corrected or mentioned, and in the end I was told I'd completed the lesson successfully despite the fact that the bot must have thought some of my responses were incorrect.
+Mondly let me have one of the longest chats I’ve had with a chatbot, but it was also one of the least satisfying, since I couldn’t always go off script, none of my mistakes were corrected or mentioned, and in the end I was told I’d completed the lesson successfully despite the fact that the bot must have thought some of my responses were incorrect.
 There was no incentive to practice and no record of these mistakes.
-For a pure chatbot, that might not matter but it's a shame that Mondly, which is an entire AI language learning app, wouldn't be able to note these down at least or at least make corrections within the chat.
+For a pure chatbot, that might not matter but it’s a shame that Mondly, which is an entire AI language learning app, wouldn’t be able to note these down or at least make corrections within the chat.

 Talkpal AI